Bjorler/nove/README.md

 - PASSWORD: Fill the PASSWORD variable with the database password
 - DATABASE: Fill the DATABASE vriable with the database name
 - SECRET: Fill this variable with the key that will be used to decode the JWT
-- METHOD: Fill the METHOD variable with the server method
+- METHOD: Fill the METHOD variable with the server protocol http/https
 - DOMAIN: Fill the DOMAIN variable with the server domain
 - PORT: Assign the port where the server will run